osg-htc/docs/docs/data/install-hadoop.md

 1. Preparing for the upgrade
 1. Updating to HDFS from OSG 3.4
-1. Upgrading the namenodes
+1. Upgrading the NameNodes
 1. Upgrading the DataNodes
 1. Finalizing the upgrade

 #### Preparing for the upgrade

 Before upgrading, you should backup your configuration data and HDFS metadata.
-You should login to your primary namenode and put it into safemode.
+You should login to your primary NameNode and put it into safemode.

 ``` console
 root@primary-namenode # hdfs dfsadmin -safemode enter